muesli/markscribe/README.md

 create a new token by going to your profile settings:

 `Developer settings` > `Personal access tokens` > `Generate new token`

+## GoodReads API key

+In order to access some of GoodReads' API, markscribe requires you to provide a valid GoodReads key in an environment variable called `GOODREADS_TOKEN`.
+You can create a new token by going [here](https://www.goodreads.com/api/keys).
+Then you need to go to your repository and add it, `Settings -> Secrets -> New secret`.
+You also need to set your GoodReads user ID in your secrets as `GOODREADS_USER_ID`.

 ## FAQ